-Mod Code IT301 FT3JDI Module Title Advanced Italian Language III Dissertation (Italian and Film & Theatre) Credits 20 40 Level 6 6

-In Film, Theat tre & Television

-[various] Critical Option 20+20 6

-[various] Critical Option 20 6
+[various] Critical Option 20+20 6 [various] Critical Option 20 6

-Students will normally take two Critical Options, one for 40 credits, comprising two modules with the same title and the suffixes 'A' and 'B', and one for 20 credits, with the suffix 'A'.
 A complete list of Critical Options is available from the Director of Teaching and Learning in Film, Theatre and Television.
 Admission to Critical Options will be at the discretion of the Director of Teaching and Learning.